We’ve designed our on-boarding engagement for our bi-directional sync with these goals for our customers:

 - Initial troubleshooting and training on how to self-troubleshoot

 The above includes five hours of calls / screen shares as the typical on-boarding has weekly web meetings over a 4-5 week timeframe.
 We recommend having at least one admin per system included in the on-boarding process.
-You will want to assign at least one team member to be responsible for managing the Bedrock integration to ensure that they take part in all of the training sessions.
+You will want to assign at least one team member to be responsible for managing the integration to ensure that they take part in all of the training sessions.

-For Bedrock scheduling purposes, the on-boarding start date is typically scheduled one to two weeks after signing up with Bedrock - these dates are defined on your quote/order form when signing up.
+For scheduling purposes, the on-boarding start date is typically scheduled one to two weeks after signing up - these dates are defined on your quote/order form when signing up.
 The on-boarding manager is assigned to your account for up to 45 days, giving an extra 15-day buffer from the typical 30-day timeframe.

 The on-boarding manager will ensure that your mappings are setup with the required, standard and recommended fields for your key integration goals and records have been tested to both create and update based on these mappings.

-If your team needs to delay the official “go live” of the sync due to factors outside Bedrock’s control, any remaining troubleshooting will be completed with our support team.
-(If a customer is blocked from going live due to a conflict or issue that must be resolved by a Bedrock Data on-boarding manager, the 45 days can be extended).
+If your team needs to delay the official “go live” of the sync due to factors outside Formstack’s control, any remaining troubleshooting will be completed with our support team.
+(If a customer is blocked from going live due to a conflict or issue that must be resolved by a Formstack's on-boarding manager, the 45 days can be extended).

 What does on-boarding not include?

-The responsibilities of the on-boarding manager are focused on advising on the steps and best practices for the setup of a well optimized bi-directional sync.
+The responsibilities of the on-boarding manager include advising on the steps and best practices for the setup of a well optimized bi-directional sync.

 For purposes of ensuring your key integration goals are implemented, there are certain setup requirements within the systems themselves where our on-boarding team will help provide guidance.